Khilafat Movement: Khilafat Movement in the Indian subcontinent

 In 1920 an alliance was made between Khilafat leaders and the Indian National Congress, the largest political party in India and of the nationalist movement.
 Congress leader Mahatma Gandhi and the Khilafat leaders promised to work and fight together for the causes of Khilafat and Swaraj.
-Seeking to increase pressure on the colonial government, the Khilafatists became a major part of the non-cooperation movement — a nationwide campaign of mass, peaceful civil disobedience.
+Seeking to increase pressure on the colonial government, the Khilafatists became a major part of the non-cooperation movement – a nationwide campaign of mass, peaceful civil disobedience.
 Some also engaged in a protest emigration from North-West Frontier Province to Afghanistan under Amanullah Khan.

-Khilafat leaders such as Dr. Ansari, Maulana Azad and Hakim Ajmal Khan also grew personally close to Gandhi.
-These leaders founded the Jamia Millia Islamia in 1920 to promote independent education and social rejuvenation for Muslims.
+The movement also saw donations by Indians to help in this movement.
+A committee was also started for sending funds to help Ankara government of Mustafa Kemal.

 The non-cooperation campaign was at first successful.
 The programme started with boycott of legislative councils, government schools, colleges and foreign goods.
 Government functions and surrender of titles and distinctions.
 Massive protests, strikes and acts of civil disobedience spread across India.
 Hindus and Muslims joined forces in the campaign, which was initially peaceful.
 Gandhi, the Ali brothers and others were swiftly arrested by the colonial government.
 Under the flag of Tehrik-e-Khilafat, a Punjab Khilafat deputation comprising Moulana Manzoor Ahmed and Moulana Lutfullah Khan Dankauri took a leading role throughout India, with a particular concentration in the Punjab (Sirsa, Lahore, Haryana etc.).
 People from villages such as Aujla Khurd were the main contributors to the cause.

-Collapse

 Although holding talks with the colonial government and continuing their activities, the Khilafat movement weakened as Muslims were divided between working for the Congress, the Khilafat cause and the Muslim League.

-The final blow came with the victory of Mustafa Kemal Pasha's forces, who overthrew the Ottoman rule to establish a progressive, secular republic in independent Turkey.
-He abolished the role of caliph and sought no help from Indians.

 The Khilafat leadership fragmented on different political lines.
 Syed Ata Ullah Shah Bukhari created Majlis-e-Ahrar-e-Islam with the support of Chaudhry Afzal Haq.
 Leaders such as Dr. Ansari, Maulana Azad and Hakim Ajmal Khan remained strong supporters of Gandhi and the Congress.
 The Ali brothers joined Muslim League.
-They would play a major role in the growth of the League's popular appeal and the subsequent Pakistan movement.
-There was, however, a caliphate conference in Jerusalem in 1931 following Turkey's abolition of the Khilafat, to determine what should be done about the caliphate.